han669669/todo-app/projectoverview.md

   - Handles migration from local storage to Appwrite
   - Cleans existing data before migration
   - Transforms todo format for persistence

+* **`src/utils/spa-routing-fix.ts`**: SPA routing fix utility that:
+  - Configures rewrite rules for Single Page Application routing
+  - Ensures all routes are handled by the React application
+  - Prevents 404 errors on page refresh in deployed environments

 **Data Flow:**